usatlas/super/guides/faq/index.md

 >>The final report should be 3-4 pages, and include an explanation of the work that was achieved over the course of the summer.
 Background information should be included, including why the project was important, what obstacles were overcome during the research and prospectives for future work.
 Clearly labeled plots and tables of numbers with units are encouraged.

 >**What is the maximum dollar amount for a given award?**
->>The amount awarded as a stipend is $5,000, paid directly to the student.
-Additional funds are available for travel, depending on need.
+>>The amount awarded as a stipend is $5,500, paid directly to the student.
+Additional funds are available for travel for MSI students who travel to work at a US-ATLAS institution.

 >**What is the length of time for the project?**
 >>The student is expected to dedicate at least 8 weeks to working on the proposed project.